TranPhucVinh/Cplusplus/Physical layer/Thread/Documents/Parallelism.md

+# Thread safety
+A function is thread-safe when it can be invoked or accessed concurrently by multiple threads without causing unexpected behavior, race conditions, or data corruption.

+Safety level of a thread can fall into 3 categories:
+* Unsafe: Take all race condition as the example for unsafe threads.
+* **Thread safe, Serializable**: Use a single mutex to protect all the resource from concurrent thread execution.
+* **Thread safe, MT-Safe**: Use a mutex for every single source to protect it from concurrent thread execution.

 # std::promise and std::future

 * **std::promise** is a template class that allows you to store a value or an exception that will be made available in the future.